Getting started

 Upgrading BeyondCron

-This is a quick guide to upgrading BeyondCron.
+This is a guide to upgrading BeyondCron.

 Requirements